brendanseattle/SamsungRGBMod/KG-1/README.md

 RGB Mod for Samsung KG-1 CRT televisions.

 Written by Brendan Eddy (FlyingFlygon).
 Credits to:
-* MarkOZLAD for method and diagrams
-* Syntax for method
+* MarkOZLAD and Syntax for method

 ## Overview